 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Autostrade per l'Italia reported total carbon emissions of approximately 1,473,135,000 kg CO2e.
-This figure includes 49,474,000 kg CO2e from Scope 1 emissions, 42,5400 kg CO2e from Scope 2 emissions, and a significant 1,423,236,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-Near-term targets include a reduction of absolute Scope 1 and 2 emissions by 67.8% by 2030, using 2019 as the baseline year.
-Additionally, Autostrade plans to reduce Scope 3 emissions from capital goods by 52% per million euro of capital expenditure, equating to a 27.5% absolute reduction, and a 55% reduction in Scope 3 emissions from purchased goods and services per million euro of operating profit within the same timeframe.
-Long-term goals further include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, again based on 2019 levels.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to addressing climate change effectively within the transportation sector.
+In 2023, Autostrade per l'Italia reported total greenhouse gas emissions of approximately 1,473,135,000 kg CO2e.
+This includes Scope 1 emissions of about 49,474,000 kg CO2e, Scope 2 emissions of approximately 42,5400 kg CO2e, and significant Scope 3 emissions totalling around 1,423,236,000 kg CO2e.
+The company has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 GHG emissions by 67.8% by 2030, using 2019 as the baseline year.
+Furthermore, Autostrade per l'Italia has committed to achieving net-zero emissions across its entire value chain by 2050, aligning with the Science Based Targets initiative (SBTi) standards.
+In addition to its near-term targets, the company plans to reduce Scope 3 emissions from capital goods by 52% per million euro of capital expenditure, which translates to an approximate 27.5% absolute reduction.
+It also aims for a 55% reduction in Scope 3 emissions from purchased goods and services per million euro of operating profit within the same timeframe.
+Long-term, Autostrade per l'Italia targets a 90% reduction in both absolute Scope 1 and 2 emissions and Scope 3 emissions by 2050, reinforcing its commitment to limiting global warming to 1.5°C compared to pre-industrial levels.

 Access structured emissions data, company-specific emission factors, and source documents